Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: The CMedBERT Model

 \subsection{Multi-task Training}

 The output layer of CMedBERT is extended from BERT.
-We first concat two types of token representations and calculate the probability of the $i^{th}$ token being selected in the support sentence as follows:
+We first concatenate two types of token representations and calculate the probability of the $i^{th}$ token being selected in the support sentence as follows:

 We also calculate its probabilities as the starting and the ending positions of the answer span, respectively:

 The loss function of the answer prediction task is the negative log-likelihood of the starting and ending positions of ground-truth answer tokens: